 3. Sesame Oil

-Dark Sesame oil has a nutty and earthy flavor similar to ghee and can replace ghee in most of the recipes.
+Dark Sesame oil has a nutty and earthy flavor similar to ghee and can replace ghee in most recipes.
 It has a neutral taste and can be used in stir fry, lentils, etc. It can also be used for frying.

 4. Avocado Oil